HoboJoe2/chess-move-frequency/README.md

 If you run the program with a different pgn file the images will be replaced automatically and a new data.txt file will be generated.

 To use this program, follow these steps:
-(These steps are meant for someone without much knowledge of computers, if you know what you're doing you can do whatever you feel like)

 1. Download python from python.org
 2. Download the files by clicking the green download button, then clicking download zip.